laravel/docs/http-tests.md

 <a name="verifying-json-paths"></a>
 ### Verifying JSON Paths

-If you would like to verify that the JSON response contains the given data at the specified path, you should use the `assertJsonPath` method:
+If you would like to verify that the JSON response contains some given data at a specified path, you should use the `assertJsonPath` method:

     <?php